jesgogu27/holbertonschool-low_level_programming/monty/README.md

-﻿#GENERAL
+﻿**GENERAL**

- What do LIFO and FIFO mean
+ What do LIFO and FIFO mean:

-      *What is a stack, and when to use it
+      What is a stack, and when to use it
-      *What is a queue, and when to use i
+      What is a queue, and when to use i
-      *What are the common implementations of stacks and queues *What are the most common use cases of stacks and queues *What is the proper way to use global variables
+      What are the common implementations of stacks and queues What are the most common use cases of stacks and queues What is the proper way to use global variables